rdsubhas/menubar-docker/README.md

 ## TODO

-* **PRIORITY:** Auto updater, this should be the first thing towards a release
+* **PRIORITY:** Auto updater, this should be the first thing towards a release.
+The current plan is to use GitHub releases with gh-pages or raw-github as the update server.
 * Use browserify or webpack: We tried using it but with both, its showing weird errors related to "makeNodePromisified", etc